Nser-Katerji-Creator/Dart_Course/Dart_Course/parking_app/payment_methods_documentation.md

 # Payment Methods System - Design & Implementation Documentation

+## ✅ ISSUE RESOLVED: Payment Methods Data Persistence

+**Problem Identified:** Payment methods were disappearing when users left the payment methods screen and returned, indicating that data was not being persisted properly.

+**Root Cause:** The original implementation used `MockPaymentService` which stored payment methods in a simple in-memory list that was reset every time the service was recreated.

+**Solution Implemented:** Created a robust `LocalPaymentService` that uses `SharedPreferences` for persistent local storage, ensuring payment methods are retained between app sessions.

+### Key Fixes Applied:

+1. **Created `LocalPaymentService`** - A new service implementation that stores payment methods persistently using SharedPreferences
+2. **Updated Payment Service Interface** - Modified the `PaymentService` interface to include `userId` parameters for better user-specific data management
+3. **Fixed Data Storage** - Payment methods are now properly serialized to JSON and stored locally
+4. **Updated All Components** - Modified all forms and dialogs to work with the new persistent service
+5. **Enhanced Error Handling** - Added comprehensive error handling for storage operations

 ## Overview
 The ParkMe app now includes a comprehensive payment methods management system that allows users to securely add, view, update, and delete multiple payment methods.
 The system supports credit/debit cards, PayPal, Google Pay, and Apple Pay with proper security measures and user experience design.